-XL.
+XLII.
 Broward Youth Reentry Program (BYRP)

 The Broward Youth Reentry Program (BYRP) initially began in 2019 as a collaboration between key community stakeholders providing expertise and insights about the needs of youth with behavioral health issues involved in the criminal justice system who are being sent away to a commitment program.
-An expansion grant was obtained to continue the program as BYRP2 which focuses on diverting young people ages 12-21 years old with a history of serious and violent chronic offenses with a prolific arrest history leading to repeated detainment or commitment for up to 21 days.
+An expansion grant was obtained to continue the program as BYRP2 which focuses on diverting young people ages 12-21 years old with a history of serious and violent chronic offenses with a prolific arrest history leading to repeated detainment or commitment or who are prolific offenders and have repeated episodes of arrest and are detained in commitment for up to 21 days.
 These arrests and detainments often impede their access to mental health and substance use services.
 BYRP2 will provide individualized services to meet the mental health and substance use needs of the young people and their families.
 The goal is to provide the needed supports and services to successfully transition to adulthood in the community and decrease the chances of the youth reoffending.
 Community-based supervision and aftercare services help to reduce recidivism as well as increase the likelihood of young people attending school and going to work.